 Instead of actually selling or renting out things you already own – you can use your skills to make a bit of extra quick cash.
-The best thing about these is they normally just require a bit of hard-work rather than physical goods, although some might need a particular talent or the ability to do a certain job.
+The best thing about these is they normally just require a bit of hard work rather than selling your stuff and never seeing it again.

 Do Some Day-Labor